All Possibilities Can Come True In Painting Garage Door

 Prepare all the things you’ll need before you start painting.
 It may not seem much, but those extra minutes you spend at the start will make a huge difference in easing up the work later.
 Keep the siding from getting painted by taping all the edges.
 Also, lift the door up slightly and lay down a cardboard, plastic, or tarp at the bottom before you put it down back.
 This will keep the floor of your garage from being tainted with drips and spills.

 5. Apply Primer

 If you want to give it a good facelift and a full change of color/s, then you’ll need to apply a coat primer.
-Make sure you pick a primer that suits for outdoor and is suited for the type surface of your garage door.
-Cover any metal with premier to protect it from rusting.
+Make sure you pick a primer that suits outdoors and is suited for the type of surface of your garage door.
+Cover any metal with the premier to protect it from rusting.

 Paint your garage door in thin layers and let each coating dry before applying the next.
 This shouldn’t be a problem since you’re painting a wide surface, by the time you finish your initial coat on the other side, the other side where you started should be dry.
 Use a small brush for edges and details, and a roller for the wider surface.

 · Start Painting like a Real Artist